dkurta/chess_pet_project/README.md

 An other example for the usage of a map function with lambda can be found in `./chess_src/Util.py`.

-#### usage of a closure
+#### Usage of a closure

 In line 66, there is a definition of a closure for a counter.
-The variable for the counter can only be adressed by calling the function, because it only exists in its scope.
+The variable for the counter can only be addressed by calling the function, because it only exists in its scope.
 That makes sure that the counter can not be manipulated by other functions.